tonida-rodda/Workshop/README.md

 Create a emdpoint `/login`:
 - It uses the `POST` method
-- Store the data in the data base
+- Get the data from the data base

 ## Step 4: Add todo